hugomflavio/actel/README.md

 * <span style="color:red">actel 0.1.3 is currently outdated. actel 1.0.0 (currently in the development branch) is ready for deployment, but I am working on getting it published to CRAN.</span>

-To install actel 1.0.0 (currently in the develomnet branch), run the following line:
+To install actel 1.0.0 (currently in the development branch), run the following line:

     remotes::install_github("hugomflavio/actel", ref = "dev", build_opts = c("--no-resave-data", "--no-manual"), build_vignettes = TRUE)